t0mark/Notepad/robot_localization/doc/state_estimation_nodes.rst

 1. Set the ``map_frame``, ``odom_frame``, and ``base_link_frame`` parameters to the appropriate frame names for your system.

  .. note:: If your system does not have a ``map_frame``, just remove it, and make sure ``world_frame`` is set to the value of ``odom_frame``.
  .. note:: If you are running multiple EKF instances and would like to "override" the output transform and message to have this frame for its ``child_frame_id``, you may set this.
-The ``base_link_output_frame`` is optional and will default to the ``base_link_frame``.
+The ``base_link_frame_output`` is optional and will default to the ``base_link_frame``.
 This helps to enable disconnected TF trees when multiple EKF instances are being run.
 When the final state is computed, we "override" the output transform and message to have this frame for its ``child_frame_id``.

 2. If you are only fusing continuous position data such as wheel encoder odometry, visual odometry, or IMU data, set ``world_frame`` to your ``odom_frame`` value.
 This is the default behavior for the state estimation nodes in ``robot_localization``, and the most common use for it.
 3. If you are fusing global absolute position data that is subject to discrete jumps (e.g., GPS or position updates from landmark observations) then: